akitoeki/e-h-viewer/README.md

-E-Hentai-Viewer
+E-H-Viewer
 ===============

-Chrome extension that put all the pages from a manga in g.e-hentai.org to one single page.
+Chrome extension that put all the pages from a manga in g.e-****.org to one single page.